What Is An Ocean Engineering Degree?

 Students frequently patent their work on such innovative projects.
-Student field projects put Florida Tech students in a very competitive position when looking for ocean engineering internship opportunities and careers.
+The field projects put Florida Tech students in a very competitive position when looking for ocean engineering careers.

 Students who graduate with a degree in ocean engineering are likely to find ocean engineering jobs such as designing structures and vehicles for marine environments, from aircraft carriers and submarines to sailboats and tankers.

-Ocean engineering jobs involve everything from preventing coastal erosion, designing jetties and seawalls to working as a naval architect.
-Success in this profession requires a strong background in engineering, combining it with in-depth experience in experimentation and hands-on design.
+Ocean engineering jobs involve everything from preventing coastal erosion, to designing jetties and seawalls, to working as a naval architect.
+Success in the profession requires a strong background in engineering combined with in-depth experience in experimentation and hands-on design.

 Ocean engineering jobs are organized among five areas of concentration: